ikumaraniket/Codes/AppliedCodes/ExtendVsImplements.md

 output:

-> Dog:Dog:Tiger:16
+    Dog:Dog:Tiger:16
     Cat:Cat:July:20
     Dog can remember for 5 minutes
     Dog will protect owner
     Dog can learn:
     Cat can remember for 16 hours
     Cat won't protect owner
     Cat can climb
     Man :Ravindra:Age:40
     I can climb:Man
     I can think:Man
     I can learn:Man
     I can apply:Man

-_Important points to understand:_
+__Important points to understand:__

-Dog and Cat are animals and they extended remember() and protectOwner() by sharing name,lifeExpentency from Animal Cat can climb() but Dog does not.
+Dog and Cat are animals and they extended remember() and protectOwner() by sharing name,lifeExpentency from Animal.
+Cat can climb() but Dog does not.
 Dog can think() but Cat does not.
 These specific capabilities are added to Cat and Dog by implementing that capability.
-Man is not an animal but he can Think,Learn,Apply,Climb By going through these examples, you can understand that
+Man is not an animal but he can Think,Learn,Apply,Climb.

-Unrelated classes can have capabilities through interface but related classes override behaviour through extension of base classes.
+By going through these examples, you can understand that __Unrelated classes can have capabilities through interface but related classes override behaviour through extension of base classes.__